-‘For an extremely large period of time,’ John McPhee writes in his novel Assembling California, ‘there was no California.’
-California has been uniquely concocted over time from pieces and ever-shifting tectonic plates, giving it the impressively diverse range of terrains that makes it the best place for camping.
-From stargazing in the desert to leaping into a mountainous waterfall, California has every type of campground, and just like with concert tickets, reservations get nabbed up as soon as they’re available!
-Here is a list of nature’s prime real estate to book for this summer:
+California, with its impressive diverse terrains, is the best place for camping.
+From stargazing in the desert to leaping into a mountainous waterfall, California has every type of campground, but beware, reservations get nabbed up as soon as they’re available!
+Here is a list of nature’s prime real estate to book for your next camping trip.

 Yosemite National Park